Housing Benefit

 Housing Benefit appeals

-If you disagree with our decision about your entitlement to Housing Benefit, you must write or email to us within one month of the date of your benefit decision letter.
+If you disagree with our decision about your entitlement to Housing Benefit, you must write or email to us within one month of the date of your benefit decision letter using the contact details on this page.
 You must tell us:

 • which decision(s) you are disputing